SM-65D Atlas: 1960

 After the back-to-back pad explosions, it was decided to go back to using a wet start (inert fluid in the engine tubes) on the Atlas rather than the failed experiment of a dry start to ensure smoother engine startup.
 Atlas 56D (launched on May 20) was the first East Coast launch following 48D and it incorporated the modifications to the launch facilities along with cameras mounted on both launcher heads to look down into the nacelle sections at liftoff, as well as being the first flight from LC-12 in nine months as the pad had suffered major damage in the explosion of Atlas 9C the previous September.
 This was followed by Atlas 45D, an Agena vehicle used to launch a MIDAS satellite.

 Missile 54D launched successfully from LC-11, now repaired from the explosion of 48D, on June 11.
 This was followed by 62D on June 22 which marked the first dry engine start since 48D, as well as the first test of the Mercury ASIS system.
-The flight was largely successful however an open circuit resulted in the programmer not receiving the VECO discreet from the guidance system at the intended T+300 seconds.
+The flight was largely successful however an open circuit resulted in the programmer not receiving the VECO discrete from the guidance system at the intended T+300 seconds.
 A backup command from the programmer performed VECO eight seconds later, consequently the RV landed 18 miles (28 km) further downrange than intended.
 The next flight, Missile 27D on June 28, was successful.

 Missile 60D launched July 2.
 The vernier start tanks were inadvertently vented and refilled several times during the flight.
 This resulted in depletion of control helium and decay in propulsion system performance, and so the Mark III Mod 1B reentry vehicle landed some 40 mi short of its intended target point.
 An electrical short in the engine relay control box was suspected.